Google AMP: WordPress Businesses MUST Implement it (Why?)

 Making money in today’s world isn’t an easy task.
 The saying, ‘Time is money’ hasn’t been as true as it is today.
 Take money making online and you have at your disposal a user base that believes that the faster than fastest speed is slow.
 So what do you do?
 You search, you find and you implement, the best way to make your product sell.

 Google AMP, is a new feature in the world of technology and it is here to stay.
 It makes the age old saying, its motto and actually delivers on it.
 Installing any of the available AMP plugins on WordPress which will ‘AMPify’ your website is what you now need.
 While WordPress offers a multitude of themes, more often than not, the themes, as mentioned above lose their style value when AMP is implemented.
 The best way to go would be to build your website from scratch.
 However, users that do not code and rely solely on WordPress themes, usually miss out.
-For those users, TemplateToaster, a WordPress website Builder can come as a relief.
+For those users, TemplateToaster, a WordPress website Builder and WordPress theme builder can come as a relief.
 The tool allows users to create their websites without any coding, configure themes that are SEO friendly and offer full compatibility with all AMP plugins.

 Best Drag and Drop interface to Design stunning WordPress Themes

 Design themes that make your websites stand apart from the rest.
 Get your dynamic Drag and Drop Theme Builder Software today.Download Now